alma-frankenstein/reduxSeltzerBar/README.md

 ## Description

 Welcome to Jimbo's Seltzer Bar!
-This project demonstrates using shared and local state in a React app.
+This project demonstrates using Redux to manage state in a React app.

 Users can purchase a pint of a particular flavor and add their own flavor to the list.
-Two default flavors are provided.
 If a user clicks on the name of a flavor in the list, they will be shown details about that flavor.

 ## Specs